Mingding Doctrine

 Seven Key Qualities for Success

-Many fall into the mistaken belief that doing something well requires creating everything from scratch.
-In fact, true innovation does not require being unconventional and rejecting all prior experience.
-Learning to inherit is a crucial quality.
-When others have already done well, we can directly adopt their methods.
-If you can learn everything that others have done, you are already a remarkable individual.
-New and old are relative concepts.
-Anything you did not know before is new to you now.
-Inherit it.
-If, in the process of learning, you have new ideas and innovations that push others' successes further, you are an extraordinary person.
-The best way to inherit is through reading, turning others' knowledge into your own, and learning to create and break through in the process of inheritance.
+Many fall into the mistaken belief that achieving something requires creating everything from scratch.
+However, true innovation does not necessitate being unconventional and rejecting all prior experience.
+Learning to inherit is crucial.
+When others have already excelled, one can directly adopt their methods.
+Mastering the accomplishments of others makes one formidable.
+The concepts of new and old are relative.
+What one did not previously know becomes new upon encountering the accomplishments of others.
+Inherit these accomplishments.
+If, during this learning process, one generates new ideas and innovations, propelling the achievements of others further, one becomes extraordinary.
+The best way to inherit is through reading, transforming the knowledge of others into one's own, and learning to create and break through in the process of inheritance.

 1. Do More

-Many believe that what they see is the truth.
-However, relying solely on sight often leads to errors.
-Appearances are not always reality.
-In the workplace, we often encounter situations where tasks are not explicitly assigned to us.
-Some will readily take them on, while others instinctively avoid them.
-Many fear being taken advantage of, haggling over trivial matters.
-In fact, if you do well, will you not be accepted?
-Others see what you do.
-Rewards and punishments are not arbitrary.
-Yu Minhong, the founder of New Oriental, recounted the story behind his success.
-When he was in college, he single-handedly fetched water and cleaned the dormitory for everyone.
-Many might have thought he was foolish and being taken advantage of.
-However, when he started his business and sought help from his classmates, they said that his act of fetching water for the dormitory had moved them, and they readily offered their assistance.
-That is how New Oriental came to be.
+Many believe that what the eyes see is the truth.
+However, relying solely on sight often leads to errors; appearances can be deceptive.
+In the workplace, one often encounters situations where tasks fall outside one's job description.
+Some readily take on these tasks, while others instinctively avoid them.
+Many fear being taken advantage of, haggling over minor matters.
+In reality, if one does well, will one not be accepted?
+One's actions are observed by others; rewards and punishments are not arbitrary.
+Yu Minhong, the founder of New Oriental, recounted his success story.
+During his university years, he single-handedly fetched water and cleaned the dormitory for all his roommates.
+Many might have considered him foolish and taken advantage of.
+However, when he started his business, his classmates offered assistance, citing his past acts of service as their motivation.
+This led to the creation of New Oriental.
 In the workplace, do not fear hardship or doing more.
-If you consistently and proactively do things beyond your job description (positive, reasonable, and correct things), you will soon be promoted.
+If one consistently and proactively performs tasks beyond one's job description (tasks that are positive, reasonable, and correct), promotion is not far off.

 1. Yearn More

-The Bible says: "Seek and you will find; knock and the door will be opened to you."
-We must yearn for growth.
-The more we yearn, the more we receive.
-We must yearn for change and renewal from the inside out, starting with a change of heart.
-Man is made in God's image.
-God is a God who does new things.
-Therefore, we must have God's likeness and be people who do new things.
+The Bible says: "Seek, and you will find; knock, and the door will be opened to you."
+One must yearn for growth.
+The more one yearns, the more one receives.
+Yearn for change and renewal from within and without, starting with inner transformation.
+Man is created in God's image.
+God is a God who does new things, so one must embody God's likeness and become a person who does new things.
 Yearn for the outpouring of the Holy Spirit, yearn for renewal, and yearn to receive power.
-A proactive and confident mindset will move God's hand to help us achieve what we desire in our hearts!
+A proactive and confident mindset propels God's hand to help one achieve the desires of one's heart!

-Many often lament, "I am not well-educated.
+Many often lament: "I lack education.
 There are so many outstanding people in the world.
 How can success ever come to me?"
-This is not necessarily the case.
-We often see people who have read many books but still live in poverty and obscurity.
-Conversely, there are many instances of people without higher education achieving remarkable success.
-We must understand that a person's success is not necessarily related to how much they have read, but it is directly related to their vision.
-Therefore, we must constantly be vigilant, constantly exercise our powers of observation, and learn to have the keen vision of an eagle, seeing everything clearly.
-Will success still be difficult?
+However, one often sees individuals who, despite extensive education, live lives of poverty and insignificance, while others with limited education achieve remarkable success.
+One must recognise that success is not necessarily correlated with the amount of education one receives, but it is directly related to one's vision.
+Therefore, one must constantly be vigilant, exercising one's observational skills and learning to possess the keen vision of an eagle, perceiving everything clearly.
+Will success still be difficult to achieve?

 null